cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-lyncis.md

 1. Tap `Install` then `Confirm`
 1. Once it has completed installing, tap `Reboot Device`

-After the device has rebooted, the `Pangu7 Migrator` package will be removed to complete the migration
+After the device has rebooted, the `Pangu7 Migrator` package will need to be removed to complete the migration

 ### Removing Pangu7 Migrator